Have you ever done this for 90 minutes before?

 She’s lying.

-Happy ending though: I wasn’t paralysed down my right side.
-I’m not sure if that was dentist humour, if so
+Happy ending though: I wasn’t paralysed down my right side and I’m totally back to normal, look:

 Have a great weekend.